Botanical Name: Asplenium nidus

 As Bird Nest Fern ages, the oldest, outer fronds will turn brown.
 This is normal.
 You can cut them off at the base to keep the plant looking neat.

 Repot young plants in spring, every couple years or when the roots fill the pot.
-Use a container with drainage holes to avoid overwatering.
+Use a container with drainage holes to avoid soggy soil.

 This fern's problems are few.
 Watch for scale insects, that look like small, brown discs on fronds.
 If you find an invasion of these pests, spray with soapy water followed by clean water.
 Don't use insecticides on ferns because they are easily damaged by chemicals.